 Project Lead: Bruce Y. Lee, MD, MBA

 The Virtual Population Obesity Prevention (VPOP) Labs use computational simulation modeling to understand the complex systems of obesity.
 The VPOP model is the first obesity-related agent-based model to include detailed representations of multiple levels from individual behavior, to social context to physical environment.
-For further details, click here.
+For further details, please click here.

 B’More Healthy Communities for Kids (BHCK)